gitter-badger/luda/site/html/_elements/grid.md

 ## Column Breaker
-You can break columns in newline with a `hr` element.
+Columns will not be aligned to a new line unless the grid's horizontal space is not enough.
+If you need break a column in a newline by force, insert a `hr` element before the column.
+Let's see the below example.

 <div class="grid grid-example">
   <div class="col-6">